phaux/node-ffmpeg-stream/README.md

 ## Class `ffmpeg()`

 Creates and returns a new instance of the ffmpeg converter class.
-Converting won't start until `converter.run()` is called.
+Converting won't start until `ffmpeg.run()` method is called.

-### method `ffmpeg.input(options)`
+### method `ffmpeg.input(path, options)`

 Defines an input.
-Returns a writable stream.
+`path` argument can be skipped or null - in such case a writable stream is returned.
-The `options` argument takes an object of ffmpeg option/value pairs.
+The `options` argument is an object of ffmpeg option/value pairs.

-Following extra options are available:

-- `mime` - MIME type of the input stream.
-  Passing this option sets the `f` option accordingly.
-  E.g. passing `image/jpeg` will add `-f mjpeg` to ffmpeg input options.
+Remember to specify format (`f` option) when using a stream as an input.

-### method `ffmpeg.output(options)`
+### method `ffmpeg.output(path, options)`

 Defines an output.
-Returns a readable stream.
+`path` argument can be skipped or null - in such case a readable stream is returned.
-The `options` argument takes an object of ffmpeg option/value pairs.
+The `options` argument is an object of ffmpeg option/value pairs.

-Following extra options are available:

-- `mime` - MIME type of the output stream.
-  Passing this option sets the `f` and `c:v`/`c:a` options accordingly.
-  For example passing `image/png` will add `-f image2 -c:v png` to ffmpeg output options.
+Remember to specify format (`f` option) when using a stream as an output.

+The stream returned will be closed before the converter exits.

 ### method `ffmpeg.run()`